JulianKnodt/julianknodt.github.io/intersections.md

 L^T Q L + 2t L^T Q D + t^2 D^T Q D - r*r = 0;
 ```

-From this, we can derive that the intersection of cone can be computed by solving the quadratic
+From this, we can derive that the intersection of a ray with a cylinder can be computed by solving the quadratic
 equation with terms
 ```
 a = D^T Q D